dell/csm-docs/content/docs/csidriver/features/unity.md

 >**NOTE:** <br>To reflect the changes after setting the value either via node label or in values.yaml file, user has to bounce the driver controller and node pods using the command `kubectl get pods -n unity --no-headers=true | awk '/unity-/{print $1}'| xargs kubectl delete -n unity pod`. <br><br> If the value is set both by node label and values.yaml file then node label value will get the precedence and user has to remove the node label in order to reflect the values.yaml value. <br><br>The default value of `maxUnityVolumesPerNode` is 0. <br><br>If `maxUnityVolumesPerNode` is set to zero, then Container Orchestration decides how many volumes of this type can be published by the controller to the node.<br><br>The volume limit specified to `maxUnityVolumesPerNode` attribute is applicable to all the nodes in the cluster for which node label `max-unity-volumes-per-node` is not set.

 ## NAT Support
-CSI Driver for Dell Unity is supported in the NAT environment for NFS protocol.
+CSI Driver for Dell Unity XT is supported in the NAT environment for NFS protocol.

 The user will be able to install the driver and able to create pods.

 ## Single Pod Access Mode for PersistentVolumes
-CSI Driver for Unity supports a new accessmode `ReadWriteOncePod` for PersistentVolumes and PersistentVolumeClaims.
-With this feature, CSI Driver for Unity allows to restrict volume access to a single pod in the cluster
+CSI Driver for Unity XT supports a new accessmode `ReadWriteOncePod` for PersistentVolumes and PersistentVolumeClaims.
+With this feature, CSI Driver for Unity XT allows to restrict volume access to a single pod in the cluster

 Prerequisites
 1. Enable the ReadWriteOncePod feature gate for kube-apiserver, kube-scheduler, and kubelet as the ReadWriteOncePod access mode is in alpha for Kubernetes v1.22 and is only supported for CSI volumes.
 You can enable the feature by setting command line arguments: